Write us

 DAY 1 : LIMA

-Lima, the historical city of the kings, its past achieves the perfect harmony between tradition and contemporary architecture.
-To walk through its streets is to admire its churches, archeological sites and large houses with balconies that coexist with modern buildings.
-In 1991, its Historical Center was declared a World Heritage Site: its artistic monuments were to be protected.
+Lima, the historical City of Kings, achieves the perfect harmony between tradition and contemporary architecture.
+Walking through its streets, you can admire its churches, archaeological sites, and large houses with balconies that coexist with modern buildings.
+In 1991, its historic center was declared a World Heritage Site to protect its artistic monuments.
 Lima is also the only South American capital with access to the sea.
-You can also fly in paragliding over the Pacific Ocean.
-In this city with lineage, founded in 1535, the abundance of natural products, the fusion of techniques and cultures, forged in centuries a gastronomy with mestizo identity.
-Because of the excellent quality and passion of Peruvian chefs, Lima has been named Gastronomic Capital of Latin America.
-Lima, a love at first sight for those who want to live a unique experience.
+You can fly over the Pacific Ocean in a paraglider.
+This city, founded in 1535, has an abundance of natural products and a fusion of techniques and cultures that have forged a mestizo identity in its gastronomy over the centuries.
+Due to the high quality and passion of Peruvian chefs, Lima has been named the Gastronomic Capital of Latin America.
+Lima is love at first sight for those who want a unique experience.

-• Location: On the west central coast of Peru.
+• Location: It is located on the west central coast of Peru.

 DAY 2: CUSCO

-Walking and witnessing the majesty of the city of Cusco is to go back to a past that marked the largest empire in South America and one of the largest civilizations in the world.
-Its streets traced and designed by the Incas have an exceptional architectural style where they exhibit their huge walls and palaces built of stone.
-A city that conserves its customs This cosmopolitan city offers its visitors fabulous views and impressive architecture, whose origin dates from a fusion of Inca and Spanish customs.
-As you walk through the historic center of Cusco, you will see colonial houses that were built in the same place as ancient temples of the Inca Empire.
+Walking through the city of Cusco and witnessing its majesty is like going back in time to the era of the largest empire in South America and one of the world's greatest civilizations.
+The Incas designed its streets, which exhibit an exceptional architectural style with huge stone walls and palaces.
+This city conserves its customs and offers visitors fabulous views and impressive architecture, the origins of which date back to a fusion of Inca and Spanish customs.
+As you walk through Cusco's historic center, you will see colonial houses built on the sites of ancient Inca temples.

 DAY 3: SACRED VALLEY OF THE INCAS

-In the Sacred Valley of the Incas, several communities represent the living culture of Cusco.
-The communities of the Sacred Valley are characterized by sharing with the visitors various agricultural activities.
-Yucay, Urubamba and Pumahuanca produce the delicious corn of large grain in the Inca platforms (cultivation terraces in the hills).
-First you will go to Pisaq and the famous Pisaq Market where you can find handycrafts, souvenirs, etc; also you will enjoy seeing ceramics, dances, music and gastronomy.
-Ollantaytambo, an Inca village, offers 7 trekking routes to archaeological sites, quarries, terraces and one of the Quechua centers that produce textiles (Wílloc).
-Local families host visitors, who learn ancestral farming techniques and participate in agricultural, irrigation and salt harvesting activities, as well as parties, walks and Andean rituals.
+The Sacred Valley of the Incas is home to several communities that represent Cusco's living culture.
+These communities are characterized by sharing various agricultural activities with visitors.
+In Yucay, Urubamba, and Pumahuanca, you can see the cultivation of large-grain corn on Inca platforms, which are terraces built into the hillsides.
+First, you will visit Pisaq and its famous market, where you can find handicrafts and souvenirs.
+You will also enjoy the ceramics, dances, music and gastronomy.
+Ollantaytambo, an Inca village, offers seven trekking routes to archaeological sites, quarries, and terraces, as well as to one of the Quechua centers that produce textiles (Willoc).
+Local families host visitors who can learn ancestral farming techniques and participate in agricultural activities, irrigation, salt harvesting, parties, walks and Andean rituals.

 DAY 4 - 7: Lares Valley Trek to Machu Picchu